1. Home

 When you know you’ll be able to have fun later, you’re more likely to be able to buckle down and get to work when you need to.
 Ask your child what they enjoy doing for fun, then do that with them.
 This is also a great time to share things you enjoy with them.

-6. Try new things.
+6. Try New Things

 Trying something new can be scary and nerve-racking.
 By trying something new, your child will have an opportunity to deal with these feelings in a safe environment.